 Yuan finished the story of Rabbit God with a comment on the popular “bond brotherhood” tradition in Fujian, where a man in love with another man would vow to be Qi Xiong Di.
 “Qi” means “contract or agreement” and “Xiong Di” means “brothers.”
 After learning the villager’s report of Hu’s unfortunate incident, people raised money to build the Rabbit God Temple.
 For his part, the Rabbit God responded to his adherents’ prayers without disappointment.
 Yuan concluded that people who had underground love affairs, secret agreements, and unobtainable desires could visit the Rabbit God Temple.

 Chinese Attitudes towards Homosexuality

 Yuan Mei’s sympathy for the protagonist, Hu Tianbao, shed the light on the fact that in the eighteenth century, Chinese attitudes toward homosexuality were tolerant to some extent in South China, especially in the area of today’s Fujian Province.
-But tolerance of homosexuality gradually decreased as Western homophobia was exported to China during the expansion of European colonialism in the mid-nineteenth century.
+But tolerance gradually decreased as Western homophobia was exported to China during the expansion of European colonialism in the mid-nineteenth century.
 However, when the Republic of China (ROC) was established in 1911, male prostitutes were still available in entertainment venues, and discreet relationships were an acceptable option for men who desired to have sexual relations with other men.

 In 1949, the ROC was exiled to Taiwan after the Civil War.
 The newly founded regime on the mainland, the People’s Republic of China, was eager to establish order by destroying what its officials considered immoral traditions.
 This included erasing the history of homosexuality in China and deleting evidence of homosexuality in Chinese literature.